microsoft/LightGBM/R-package/cran-comments.md

 ### Maintainer Notes

-Will try using a patch that `psutil` has used to fix missing `ifaddrs.h` on Solaris 10: https://github.com/microsoft/LightGBM/issues/629#issuecomment-665091451.
+Added a patch that `psutil` has used to fix missing `ifaddrs.h` on Solaris 10: https://github.com/microsoft/LightGBM/issues/629#issuecomment-665091451.

-If that doesn't work, we can detect Solaris and disable distributed training on that operating system.

 ## v3.0.0 - Submission 4 - (September 4, 2020)